Satisfactory Academic Progress (SAP) Requirements

 A student who has been terminated due to satisfactory academic progress may be reinstated if he earns the 2/3 cumulative hours needed and has a cumulative 2.00 GPA.
 When the student attends at his own expense to qualify for reinstatement, he must enroll in courses which are required for his degree or certificate and he may not repeat courses which he has already passed.
 Lawson State's Office of Student Financial Services allows a student two terms of attendance before he will be dropped from aid for failure to make academic progress.

 A student whose financial aid is terminated because he fails to make satisfactory academic progress may appeal.
 Appeals

 must be made in writing to the Director of Student Financial Services and Financial Aid Appeals Committee must indicate why the student believes he should not be terminated from financial aid.
-Appeal applications are located on the LSCC webpage, financial aid section, then Satisfactory Academic Progress.
+Appeal applications are located on the LSCC webpage, financial aid section, as a part of our Documents and Forms.
 Located on the form is the deadline for each semester as to when the appeal is due.

 The maximum time frame for completing a program of study is 1.5 times the required published length of the student's specific program.
 This maximum includes all developmental work taken.
 A student is no longer eligible for financial aid when he has attempted 1.5 times the number of hours for his degree or certificate.